 Comparably, an invoice is a type of bill that displays the due amount to be paid by the buyer.

-A Proforma Invoice is a cast out for the creation of sales and despite, similarly, an invoice is a cast out for the confirmation of sales officially.
+A Proforma Invoice is a cast out for the creation of sales and, similarly, an invoice is a cast out for the confirmation of sales officially.

 So, the payment can be done in different modes of full or partial payments depending on the buyer and seller as an advance payment before delivery of goods.

-Preliminary bills and proforma invoices are the same thing.
+Preliminary bills and proforma invoices are the same things.

 To conclude, it is an annotation of the transactions, be it associated with the buying or selling of goods and services.